 Mr. Perlman received the Outstanding Nonprofit Lawyer Award from the American Bar Association in 2009 for distinguished service by an attorney practicing nonprofit law.

 Mr. Perlman is a frequent commentator and lecturer on charitable solicitations law, cause-marketing and nonprofit law.
 He is a regular speaker at several philanthropic-related conferences including the Practicing Law Institute, the Association of Fundraising Professionals, the American Institute of Certified Public Accountants, and the joint conference of the National Association of Attorneys General/National Association of State Charity Officials.

 Mr. Perlman is the author of Fundraising Regulation, a two-volume handbook that explains the regulatory requirements and procedures for nonprofits soliciting contributions on a state-by-state basis.
 He has written several articles on fundraising regulations for publications including The Nonprofit Times and The Chronicle of Philanthropy, and has authored the fundraising chapter of The Nonprofit Handbook.

 Mr. Perlman is a member of the Association of Fundraising Professionals, the American Bar Association’s Exempt Organizations Committee and Business Law Committee, and the New York City Bar Association.
 He was admitted to the New York State Bar in 1985.
-He received a J.D. degree from the University of Houston Bates College of Law in 1984 and a B.S. from Beloit College in 1977.
+He received a J.D. degree from the University of Houston Bates College of Law in 1984 and a B.S. in Geology from Beloit College in 1977.